benjaminion/upgrading-ethereum-book/src/book.md

 Sync committees were introduced in the Altair upgrade to support light clients to the beacon chain protocol.
 The list of committee members for each of the current and next sync committees is stored in the beacon state.
 Members are updated every [`EPOCHS_PER_SYNC_COMMITTEE_PERIOD`](/part3/config/preset#epochs_per_sync_committee_period) epochs by [`get_next_sync_committee()`](/part3/helper/accessors#def_get_next_sync_committee).

-The `aggregate_pubkey` of the sync committee is an [optimisation](https://github.com/ethereum/consensus-specs/commit/9c3d5982cfbe9a52b02e2bd028a873c9226a34c9) intended to save light clients some work when verifying the sync committee's signature.
+Including the `aggregate_pubkey` of the sync committee is an [optimisation](https://github.com/ethereum/consensus-specs/commit/9c3d5982cfbe9a52b02e2bd028a873c9226a34c9) intended to save light clients some work when verifying the sync committee's signature.
 All the public keys of the committee members (including any duplicates) are aggregated into this single public key.
 If any signatures are missing from the [`SyncAggregate`](/part3/containers/operations#syncaggregate), the light client can "de-aggregate" them by performing elliptic curve subtraction.
 As long as more than half of the committee contributed to the signature, then this will be faster than constructing the aggregate of participating members from scratch.
+If less than half contributed to the signature, the light client can start instead with the identity public key and use elliptic curve addition to aggregate those public keys that are present.

 See also [`SYNC_COMMITTEE_SIZE`](/part3/config/preset#sync_committee_size).